XiaopengFAN/Multiway-Stream-Generator/README.md

 3. set frequency, maximum concurrency of the generator.

-4. set the tuple's primary key, and their proportional distribution of different values (such as product A 60%, product B 40%).
+4. set the tuple's primary key, and their proportional distribution of different values (e.g. product A 60%, product B 40%).

-5. calculate the choosing-rate for each particular theta join.
+5. calculate the selectivity for each particular theta join.
 ```

 ## QuikUse

 In order to get a generator, you need to create a MultiwayStreamGenerator.
-In order to get a MultiwayStreamGenerator, you need to create DSModels and DSChooseMethods.
+In order to get a MultiwayStreamGenerator, you need to create DSModels and DSJoin.

 ### Create DSModel